-Precipitation records for the Minneapolis-St. Paul (MSP) airport were obtained from the Minnesota Climatology Working Group website (climate.umn.edu/) and serve as a benchmark to observe the deviation from normal precipitation for the current year.
+Precipitation records for the Minneapolis-St. Paul (MSP) airport were obtained from the Minnesota Climatology Working Group website (https://climateapps.dnr.state.mn.us/index.htm) and serve as a benchmark to observe the deviation from normal precipitation for the current year.
 Monthly averages for the last 30 years were calculated and shown along with the precipitation data from the University of Minnesota weather station in Rosemount, Minnesota from April through October (Figure 4).

 Figure 4.
-30-year monthly average (1991-2020) precipitation at Minneapolis-St. Paul airport and 2021 monthly precipitation measured at the Rosemount weather station from April through October.
+30-year monthly average (1992-2021) precipitation at Minneapolis-St. Paul airport and 2022 monthly precipitation measured at the Rosemount weather station from April through October.

-The 30-year average (1991-2020) for the April-October period at the MSP Airport was 25.36 inches while the total April through October 2021 precipitation data was 18.95 inches.
+The 30-year average (1992-2021) for the April-October period at the MSP Airport was 25.11 inches while the total April through October 2021 precipitation data was 14.38 inches.
 Large rainfall events were few and far between (particularly during the spring and summer) resulting in most samples being collected during baseflow or low water level conditions.
 More frequent rainfall during the latter part of the monitoring season was more in line with the historical average.